paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-043-qualified-pension-etc-plans.md

   (B) *Ordering rule* — Any payment to or under a plan for any plan year shall be allocated first to unpaid minimum required contributions for all preceding plan years on a first-in, first-out basis and then to the minimum required contribution under section 430 for the plan year.

+(5) **CSEC accumulated funding deficiency** — The term “CSEC accumulated funding deficiency” means the accumulated funding deficiency determined under section 433.

 **(d) Notification of the Secretary of Labor** Before issuing a notice of deficiency with respect to the tax imposed by subsection (a) or (b), the Secretary shall notify the Secretary of Labor and provide him a reasonable opportunity (but not more than 60 days)—

-(1) to require the employer responsible for contributing to or under the plan to eliminate the accumulated funding deficiency or unpaid minimum required contribution, whichever is applicable, or
+(1) to require the employer responsible for contributing to or under the plan to eliminate the accumulated funding deficiency, CSEC accumulated funding deficiency, or unpaid minimum required contribution, whichever is applicable, or

 (2) to comment on the imposition of such tax.
-In the case of a multiemployer plan which is in reorganization under section 418, the same notice and opportunity shall be provided to the Pension Benefit Guaranty Corporation.
+In the case of a multiemployer plan which is in reorganization under section 418,22 See References in Text note below. the same notice and opportunity shall be provided to the Pension Benefit Guaranty Corporation.

 **(e) Liability for tax**